National Conservation Zoo

 She has a strong background in bioacoustics research and is active in the study of sound in zoos and animal vocal communication.

-Areas of interest: Bioacoustics, animal population management, experimental design, data analysis, ZIMS data
+Areas of interest: Bioacoustics, animal population management, experimental design, data analysis, ZIMS data, the Java sparrow

 Ruby Merriman